Caltech-IPAC/firefly/package-json-doc.md

 - jsdoc-jsx
 - ink-docstrap
 - publish-release
+- taffydb  - JSDoc claims not to need this for 4.0 but I think ink-docstrap needs it

 #### `ESLint`
 ESLint is completely up to date.
 We should always keep this up-to-date